Secretary of State

 Minor violations will result in a 3-month extension of the time before you may request another license appeal hearing.

 Major violations will result in the immediate reinstatement of your original driver license revocation/denial.
-You may appeal that action to the DAAD.
+You may appeal that action to the Administrative Hearings Section.
 The appeal must be in writing, and must be submitted within 14 days after the effective date of the reinstatement.

 BAIID REQUIRED FOR AN OFFENDER WITH A HIGH BAC: